 Project KPI #1: Direct Impact

-A project won’t be successful if the cost of doing it was not sufficiently lower than the value of the impact.
-So we need two other important measures about financial impact, like costs saved or income generated, and ROI, which is the cost of the project relative to the financial impact.
+A project won’t be successful if the cost of doing it was not sufficiently lower than the value of its impact.
+So, we need two other important measures of project success.
+The first one is financial impact, like costs saved or income generated.
+The second one is the return on investment, or ROI, which is the ratio of that financial impact to the total costs of undertaking the project.

 Project KPI #4 & #5: On-time & On-budget